The Early Career Investigator Committee (ECIC)

 Research Fellow, Bone and Muscle Research Group, Monash University, Melbourne VIC

-Mícheál initially trained as a dietician (Trinity College Dublin) but an Erasmus exchange in Sweden (University of Gothenburg) ignited his interest in bone research.
-This led him to undertake a PhD (University of Cambridge, 2019) investigating whether pregnancy-related bone mineral changes occur in women living in the UK and The Gambia.
-His subsequent postdoctoral positions have involved exploring the impact of aging on bone in the Global South (MRC Nutrition and Bone Research Group), and how conditions such as Parkinson's disease impact musculoskeletal health (University of Bristol).
+Mícheál completed a PhD investigating whether pregnancy-related bone mineral changes occur in women living in the UK and The Gambia.
+His subsequent postdoctoral positions have involved exploring the impact of aging on bone in the Global South, and how conditions such as Parkinson's disease impact musculoskeletal health.
 He current works as a Research Fellow in the Bone and Muscle Research Group at Monash University.
-His research interests include Osteoporosis, Bone Imagine (HR-pQCT, pQCT, DXA), Nutrition and Global Health.
+His research interests include bone imaging, nutrition and Global Health.

 |